Evaluating and preparing the jawbone for dental implant placement.

 b) Excessive bone resorption.

-A natural process that takes place after a tooth extraction is that of bone resorption (bone loss, atrophy).
+Bone resorption (bone loss or atrophy) is a natural process that takes place following a tooth extraction.
 And if enough loss has taken place, there may not be enough bone quantity in which to place an implant (at least not without doing a grafting procedure first, see below).

 Details.